 CVS Wastes Time, Refuses to Make Movement in Latest Round of Mediation

 05.25.17 - The Teamsters Local 727 Bargaining Committee and CVS management continued negotiations for a new collective bargaining agreement at 10:00 a.m.
 Tuesday, May 23, 2017.
 The union wasted no time in expressing its willingness to reach a deal; however, CVS delayed in responding to the federal mediator’s supposal, which, if accepted by CVS, would signify huge movement from the union.
 Although CVS took five hours to respond, management offered no movement.

-CVS Ignores Union's Request to Enter Federal Mediation
+CVS Finally Agrees to Enter Federal Mediation

 If you are called into a meeting and have reason to believe that disciplinary action may be imposed, you have the right to have your union representative present during the meeting.